franciscop/fetch/readme.md

 console.log(mew);
 ```

-`fch` is a better `fetch()`:

-- Automatically `JSON.stringify()` and `Content-Type: 'application/json'` for plain objects.
+- Automatically `JSON.stringify()` and `Content-Type: 'application/json'` for objects.
-- Automatically parse server response as json if it includes the headers, or text otherwise.
+- Automatically parse server response taking into account the headers.
 - Works the same way in Node.js and the browser.
 - Await/Async Promise interface works as you know and love.
 - Better error handling. `>= 400 and <= 100` will _reject_ the promise with an error instance.